awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies.md

 1. On the **Organize accounts** tab, [navigate](orgs_manage_ous.md#navigate_tree) to the root, OU, or account whose policy attachments you want to see\.

-   1. For a root or OU, do not select any check boxes\.
+   1. For a root or OU, don't select any check boxes\.
 This way, the details pane on the right shows the information about the root or OU that you are viewing\.
 Alternatively, you can navigate to the parent of the OU, and then select the check box for the OU whose information you want to see\.

    1. For an account, check the box for the account\.